SynapseWeb/Git-Sharing/README.md

 	bare = false
 	logallrefupdates = true
 ```
-It has no remote option.
-But we can add it with the "git remote" command:
+It has no remote option because it was not cloned from an existing repository.
+But we can add a "remote" with the "git remote" command:

 ```
 git remote add origin ../coolproj.bundle
 ```

-Now the file ("/Machine_A/myfiles/coolproj/.git/config") should look like this:
+Now the file (".../Machine_A/myfiles/coolproj/.git/config") should look like this:

 ```
 [core]